BYU-AGV/ros_igvc/CONTRIBUTING.md

 ### Creating an Issue
 To create and issue click on the Issues tab, click on the new issue button.
 1. Fill in the name then the description, make sure you specificity as much as possible what the issue is about.
 Include specifications that must be met in order to close the issue.
-2.Assign someone if you have someone in mind, you can also leave it blank so anyone can decide to work on it.
+2. Assign someone if you have someone in mind, you can also leave it blank so anyone can decide to work on it.
 3. Add labels to the issue, this is very important as it will help understand what the issue is about without having to open it.
 4. Add to the project, right now we only have one called igvc.
 This will automatically add the issue to the TODO column in that project
 5. Add milestones, this is like a mini project.
 Optional.